Without counsel plans fail, but with many advisers they succeed (Proverbs 15:22, ESV).

 We’re all in different seasons of life and have different needs for godly wisdom.
-I am a poppy, you are a rose, she is a daisy—we are a wildflower bouquet!
+I’m a poppy, you’re a rose, she’s a daisy—we’re a wildflower bouquet!
 If you’re single, divorced, or widowed, you might be the head of your home.
 If so, you could connect with a pastor for godly counsel, or a trusted friend who follows hard after Jesus, or a godly family member or coworker.

 Are you a journal girl?
 Write about the areas in which you need God’s wisdom.
 Write a prayer in your journal that spells them out in black and white.
 Pursue the treasure!

-And here’s a wonky twist: sometimes God answers our prayers for wisdom by sending us to talk with someone who doesn’t even follow Him but has the knowledge we need.
-When our son Preston broke his jaw and needed reconstructive surgery, Brad and I got counsel from a highly trained oral and maxillofacial surgeon.
+Case in point, when our son Preston broke his jaw and needed reconstructive surgery, Brad and I got counsel from a highly trained oral and maxillofacial surgeon.
 We prayed for the Lord to lead each decision we made and to guide the hands and choices of the surgical team, but our medical counsel came straight from the medical expert.
 His faith had nothing to do with it.
 Though that medical advice may or may not have come from a follower of Christ, Brad and I prayed for the Lord to lead with His wisdom in, on, and through it all.

 I know you want His leading as much as I do.
-So when life gets crazy confusing, remember that you can gain clarity and power when you surround yourself with godly people of wise counsel.
+So, when life gets crazy confusing, remember that you can gain clarity and direction when you surround yourself with godly people.

 Dear Lord, You are the source of all the wisdom I ever need.
 Thank you for using others in my life to influence my success.
 Please help me grow in and welcome godly counsel.

-In Jesus’ Name,
+In Jesus’ Name, Amen.

 Now It’s Your Turn

 Are you that person to anyone else?
-If this topic is a wake up call because you find yourself with very few godly friends, spend some time in prayer about this.
+If this topic is a wake-up call because you find yourself with very few godly friends, spend some time in prayer about this.
 Then search some out.